opennode/waldur-cost-planning/docs/index.rst

-Welcome to NodeConductor cost planning plugin's documentation!
+Welcome to Waldur cost planning plugin's documentation!
 ==============================================================

 This plugin allows to get a price estimate without actually creating the infrastructure.